‘Mobile Suit Gundam Narrative’ Anime Movie: RX-0 MG Unicorn Arises As Phenex In New ‘Gundam NT’ Series

 The Mobile Suit Gundam Narrative anime movie (or Mobile Suit Gundam NT/Kido Senshi Gundam NT) is one of several new anime projects recently announced by studio Sunrise.
-Fans were delighted when Mobile Suit Gundam 00 Season 3 (or perhaps another movie) was greenlit for production, and now Sunrise studio #1 is going to be working on a new project based on the Mobile Suit Gundam Unicorn timeline.
+Fans were delighted when Mobile Suit Gundam 00 Season 3 (or perhaps another movie) was greenlit for production, and now Sunrise studio No. 1 is going to be working on a new project based on the Mobile Suit Gundam Unicorn timeline.

 Based on the official website, the new Mobile Suit Gundam Narrative anime movie is part of a new “UC NexT 0100 Project” series that is apparently set in the same time frame as the 2017 Gundam Twilight Axis movie.
 The website describes the story as focusing on the reemergence of RX-0 Mobile Suit Gundam Unicorn Unit 03 that is called Phenex (or perhaps Phoenix or Fenex since the Japanese letters have not yet been officially translated into English).